kordk/stoch_epi_lib/README.md

 This demonstration assumes you are running a Linux distribution with a sh/bash/ksh shell.

-Download the files used in this demo from XXX.
+Download the files used in this demo from Synapse: https://www.synapse.org/#!Synapse:syn22255244/files

 There are four main steps to follow to generate the gene expression estimates.